ethereumjs/ethereumjs-monorepo/README.md

 The following is an example to iterate through an existing Geth DB (needs `level` to be installed separately).

+This module performs write operations.
+Making a backup of your data before trying it is recommended.
+Otherwise, you can end up with a compromised DB state.

 ```javascript
 const level = require('level')
 const Blockchain = require('ethereumjs-blockchain')